 Results

 These proof points are not generic restaurant-marketing claims.
-They show how Codex improves the path from interest to action, and why the second buying question is always who will own response and follow-up once the demand starts coming in.
+They show what Codex actually installed for Catch Carmel and El Colibrí, and why the buying question is always who will own response and follow-up once demand starts coming in.

 Top-line proof